 “We are proud to be part of such a unique project.”
 Ronny van ’t Oever, CEO and founder Micronit.

 The European Space Agency (ESA) started project Athena a couple of years ago.
 The project aims to study very hot and energetic phenomena in the universe by using the Athena X-ray Telescope.
-It’s ESA’s second major mission and part of their Cosmic Vision program.
-It has a planned launch date for 2028.
+This is ESA’s second major mission and part of their Cosmic Vision program.
+It has a planned launch date for 2035.
 With the Athena X-ray telescope scientists hope to answer two big scientific questions:

 It is expected that Athena will do observations for at least five, but possibly even ten years.
 The telescope will have two instruments: a camera-cum spectrometer (X-ray Integral Field Unit, X-IFU) and a wide-area camera (Wide Field Imager, WFI).

-Right now Micronit is working on the silicon plates and required processes to create this revolutionary optical system, meeting ESA’s requirements.
-The mirrors, consisting of stacked thin plates of silicon, will be produced in our cleanroom located in Enschede, the Netherlands.
+At this moment, Micronit is working on the silicon plates that form this optical system, meeting ESA’s requirements.
+The mirrors, consisting of stacked thin plates of silicon, are processed in our cleanroom located in Enschede, the Netherlands.